jtljac/UE4-VR-Locomotion/README.md

 This plugin aims to fix that, implementing an extention of the camera component, the VRCamera Component, which changes makes it so the lock option only locks the rotation, and not the Location (though the tool tip is still the same, I extended the camera and overrided the function related to the camera, so I couldn't change the tooltip message).
 This means the camera will stay in it's place, but still orientate with HMD, this allows custom logic to be setup in the character to move the character with the HMD, which has been implemented in this plugin as the VRLocomotion Character.

+The VR locomotion stuff is contained in the DatVRLocomotion Plugin in the plugins folder, this can be packaged for your engine version and used in other projects, or you can use the UE4.25 prepackaged release for windows in the releases section of this repository.

 Feel free to use this for your projects.